 Discover the secret Game of thrones locations in Iceland

-Norwegian actor Kristofer Hivju, who plays Tormund Giantsbane, made sure that all of the cast members got merino wool underwear from Norwegian clothing company Devold.
+Fun fact : Norwegian actor Kristofer Hivju, who plays Tormund Giantsbane, made sure that all of the cast members got merino wool underwear from Norwegian clothing company Devold.

-Game of thrones filming locations in Iceland
+Game of Thrones filming locations in Iceland

 Map: Game of Thrones Iceland locations

-Where does game of thrones take place and how to get there with a camper van ?
+Where does Game of Thrones take place and how to get there with a campervan?

 That is a good question!
 Don’t worry, we will reveal all the secret Game of Thrones locations that have been filmed in Iceland!
 Here is the top 10 of them that you absolutely have to visit if you want to make the perfect Game of Thrones tour in Iceland with your camper van!
-Are you exited about it !?
+Are you excited about it !?
 Because we are!

 To see this amazing waterfall, all you need to do is to take a brief detour before reaching Þingvellir National Park in the Golden Circle route.
 It is one of the most accessible locations that Game of Thrones fans can visit.

-In the episode 6 of season 4, one of Daenerys Targaryen's dragons swooped down to enjoy a roasted goat.
+In episode 6 of season 4, one of Daenerys Targaryen's dragons swooped down to enjoy a roasted goat.
 Quite an impressive scene!
 While you are visiting the place, be sure to not bring your goat with you.
 Who knows, maybe the dragons actually do exist!

 Thingvellir National Park is a nature park in the municipality of Bláskógabyggð in southwestern Iceland, about 40 km northeast of Reykjavík.
 A lot of scenes have been filmed in this area so it is hard to know the exact locations of the scenes, but when you are walking through this area, you will surely have the feeling of being in GOT!

 To go there from Reykjavik it’s easy peasy.
-Follow the Route 1 north until you hit Route 36.
+Follow Route 1 north until you hit Route 36.
 The road will directly take you to the amazing park.

 Located in the Hengilssvæðið mountain, the place is so isolated that most of the time the road is closed because of the snow.
 The view is amazing, but the terrain is rough enough to walk on.